writer. speaker. consultant. optimist.

 Publications I've written for include The New York Times, The Los Angeles Times, The Guardian, Salon, Time, and Health.

-For the past several years I've been chronicling my adventures with Stage 4 cancer and advocating for a better healthcare experience for all of us.
+For the past several years I've been chronicling my adventures with Stage 4 cancer and working toward a better healthcare experience for all of us.

 I’m currently enrolled in the Narrative Medicine certification program at Columbia University, and learning something new every day.